grompe/BTWTweak/README.md

 1. Unpack MCP 7.51
 2. Install BTW into 1.5.2 minecraft.jar
 3. Place minecraft.jar, jinput.jar, lwjgl.jar, lwjgl_util.jar into ./jars/bin/ directory,
-   and natives (jinput, lwjgl, openal) into ./jars/bin/natives/ directory
+   and natives (.dll or .so or .jnilib files) into ./jars/bin/natives/ directory
 4. Decompile with MCP, it will complain a bit
 5. Apply MCP fix patch using the mcp_fix.diff file: patch -p 1 -i mcp_fix.diff